 A loop means a group of people to whom information is circulated.
 And to be in the loop means being part of a group of people dealing with something important.
 Such a loop may in time become a full-fledge circle - that is, a group in itself.

 To be out of the loop conversely means not being part of that group.
 To be part of a group is important to many.
-What happens if they get alarming information about the founder of their group, its leaders, and its teachings?
-They will distort to keep their old faith as it smoulders, and may not appreciate the whistle-blowers either, one could guess.
+What happens if such people get alarming information about the founder of their group, its leaders, and its teachings?
+They may not appreciate the whistle-blowers, one might guess.